evanhackett/emacs.d/Readme.md

 I really liked the ergonomics of spacemacs but I had a hard time tweaking it because I didn't know how anything worked.
 I decided to learn emacs from scratch and build up my own config to mimic some of the functionality I liked about spacemacs.
 I'm pretty happy with it so far, and I'd recommend others to try something similar if they feel that emacs starter kits are too overwhelming.

+I don't really recommend anyone use this as-is, because it is highly specific to my tastes.
+The best part about emacs is how configurable it is, so you should make your emacs exactly how **you** want it to be.
+If you want to create something similar, check out the sections below.

 ## Learning Resources

 The following resources were a big help getting started: